Inspiration and my shoot:

 My work:

 This photograph was one of my favourites from my shoot.
 I think that it is one of my favourites because it worked really well in terms of colour contrast.
 I think the black and white had a high contrast against the green leaves and bright orange top.
 The colours immediately catch your eye and grab your attention.
 The face paint is then the object/item that keeps the audience's attention on the photograph.
 This is one of the reasons why I like this photograph.
 I think that having the tree branch/leaves in front of the photograph works really well because it uses foreground blurring to ensure that the model is in focus and doesn't look blurry.
 In terms of editing, I decided to adjust the levels and curves within this photograph to make sure that the lighting looked quite good.
 I also used the paint brush tool in both black and white and went over the face area to ensure that the lines were as straight as possible and that the face didn't look too unprofessional.
 I think that if I were to re-do this photograph, I would try to get the model to look at the camera and see exactly what that makes the appearance of the photograph look like.
+Evaluation and development:

 In terms of being successful, I think that the shoot reached the intended aim and followed on well from the previous coloured face paint shoot.
 I think that if I were to develop this shoot further, I would try to establish different images that could be painted onto the face and try to do these (similar work to Alexander).
 For my next shoot, I am going to take inspiration from 'The Slow Mo Guys' who create videos in slow motion on Youtube as this is something completely different and something that would look interesting as a final shoot.